 You might find a consumer protection attorney that offers a no-recovery, no fee option.
 You must remember that filing a complaint about creditor harassment may not eliminate the debt.

 Filing a Chapter 7 bankruptcy case can get rid of unsecured debt.
-A consumer protection attorney may be able to help you stop creditor harassment, but that does not eliminate the debt.
+A consumer protection attorney may be able to help you stop creditor harassment, but that doesn't eliminate the debt.

-A Chapter 7 case eliminates unsecured debts like medical bills, credit card debts, personal loans, and old utility bills.
-Debts that are discharged in Chapter 7 cannot be collected.
-Creditors cannot take any legal actions to collect a discharged debt.
+A Chapter 7 case eliminates unsecured debt like medical bills, credit card debts, personal loans, and old utility bills.
+Debts that are discharged in Chapter 7 can't be collected.
+Creditors can't take any legal actions to collect a discharged debt.

-After your case is filed, you can complete the Debtor Management Course.
-This second bankruptcy course is required to obtain a bankruptcy discharge.
-The bankruptcy discharge relieves your legal liability for discharged debts.
-Therefore, it is very important that you complete the second bankruptcy course and file proof of completion with the bankruptcy court.
+After your case is filed, you can complete the financial management or debtor education course.
+This second bankruptcy course is required to get a bankruptcy discharge.
+The bankruptcy discharge is the court order that relieves your legal liability for discharged debts.
+So, it's very important to make sure this gets done.

 Most Chapter 7 cases can be completed in four to six months after filing the bankruptcy forms.
-In a no-asset Chapter 7 case, you keep all your property while getting rid of your debts.
+Most Chapter 7 bankruptcy cases are no-asset cases.
+In a no-asset case, you keep all your property while getting rid of your debts.
 Most debtors are able to protect their property by using bankruptcy exemptions.